 After visiting BrightonSEO, we ran some tests on our own website and using the tips above, we have already reduced the loading speed of some of our web pages by almost 5 seconds.

-VooServers has over 14 years of experience providing a variety of hosting solutions designed around helping your website to perform better.
+Vinters has over 15 years of experience providing a variety of hosting solutions designed around helping your website to perform better.
 Whether it be a thousand monthly visits or a few million we’ve built solutions to cater, consistently reducing page load times and delivering better end user experiences.

 By Jordan Bradley-Stopps on May 15th, 2019